 - Prepare application forms & proposals

 - Interpret agency guidelines

 - Announcing and publicizing grant awards

 - Enrollment in Responsible Conduct of Research Training

 - Tracking post-award

-- To clarify the procedures for applying for external grants and awards, and to streamline them as much as possible.
+- To clarify the procedures for applying for external grants and awards, and to streamline the process as much as possible.

 Application procedure guidelines and a new Pre-Proposal Review Form is available by contacting OSPR.

-- To provide common institutional data useful at the grant writing stage.
+- To provide institutional data useful for grant writing.

 - To discuss with grant writers the need for University matching funds, commitments of space or equipment, salary supplements, and release time from teaching.